With Chorizo and Cannellini Bean Stuffing

 - 1 small lemon cut into halves

-- 1 teaspoon Hungarian paprika (Hungarian, highly recommended)
+- 1 teaspoon Hungarian or regular paprika (Hungarian, highly recommended)

 - Sprinkle the inside of the bird liberally with salt and pepper, then stuff the bird, leaving a little space for the lemon.
 Push the lemon in and close the cavity with toothpick or small skewers.
 Truss the chicken.